scummvm/scummvm/README.md

 mods for the game.
 These are the currently supported modding features:

   * Load mods from the `mods` directory inside the game data path.
-  Each mod should be its own directory in the `mods` subdirectory.
+  Each mod should be in its own directory in the `mods` subdirectory.
   Mods are loaded in alphabetical order.

   * Load external PNG files instead of the XMG files inside the game